Removable edges in cubic matching covered graphs: Proof of Theorem

 Case 2. $|\{x_1,y_1,z_1\}\cap S_1|=2$.

 In this case, $G[Y_1]\cong G^*_{4}$ (Figure \ref{fig:2}).
 Let $M$ be the matching consisting of the two bold edges in $G^*_4$.
-Again by Proposition \ref{pro:easy}, every edge in $M$ is removable in $G$.
-Since $2 >4/7+1=(|Y_1|-3)/7+1$, $Y_1$ and $M$ are as desired.
+Again by Lemma \ref{pro:easy}, every edge in $M$ is removable in $G$.
+Since $2 >4/8+1=(|Y_1|-3)/8+1$, $Y_1$ and $M$ are as desired.
 Our claim follows.